wilsonmar/oss-perf/jenkins.md

 <a target="_blank" href="http://wiki.jenkins-ci.org/display/JENKINS/Extension+points">
 Extension points</a> are plugins that extend other plugins.

+The flow for programming code may includ **static code analysis** such as using StyleCop (there is also SonarQube).
+This provides options on what violations to report.

 <a id="ScheduleBuild">
 ## Schedule builds</a>
 0. Right-click on a project for a drop-down list containing **workspace**.